Église Sainte-Marie, Church Point, Nova Scotia: Construction

 The design of the church was influenced by the architecture of the famous chateaux of the Loire Valley and by the design of the church in Father Dagnaud's home town of Bains-sur-Oust, France.
 The central steeple is flanked by a pair of turrets, with four more turrets surrounding the spire.

 The church is exposed to the strong winds from St. Mary's Bay, so 40 t of stone ballast were used to stabilize the steeple, and canvas, rather than plaster, was used for the walls.

 The steeple holds three bronze bells imported from France, the largest weighing almost 800 kg.

 Interior

 The interior of Église Sainte-Marie features a high, vaulted ceiling lit by a row of clerestory windows, below which runs a band of Romanesque arches around the church.
-The walls are painted white, and nine flower edged tableaux are painted on the central ceiling vaults.
-White oak pews have replaced the original chairs that were used for seating.
+The walls are painted white, and nine flower-edged tableaux are painted on the central ceiling vaults.
+In the 1960s, white oak pews replaced the original chairs that were used for seating.

-The church attracts thousands of tourists annually, and a museum room that is open to the public was established inside the church in 1970.
-The museum features a reliquary handcrafted by an Acadian artist from the region and a collection of religious and liturgical artifacts.
+The church attracts thousands of tourists annually, and a public museum room was established inside the church in 1970.
+The museum is now closed, but used to feature a reliquary handcrafted by an Acadian artist from the region and a collection of religious and liturgical artifacts.

+Preservation Efforts

+Association Sainte-Marie Héritage et Développement (ASMHD)

+Founded in January 2025, this community association aims to save the church, which is currently threatened with demolition as early as summer 2025.
+Co-chaired by Stéphanie St-Pierre and Gabrielle Bardall, the group has raised funds through GoFundMe for a professional engineering assessment of the church’s structure.

+Société Édifice Sainte-Marie de la Pointe (SÉSMP)

+Active from 2013 to 2022, this non-profit undertook fundraising and planning initiatives in partnership with the CDÉNÉ.
+In 2018, Bloom Consulting conducted a study, but efforts stalled due to a lack of interest from national consultants and financial support.
+The organization eventually ceased its activities.

+Heritage Advocacy and Support

+In May 2025, ICOMOS Canada issued a Heritage Alert urging the Archdiocese to halt demolition plans, maintain the church's heritage designation, and commit to a conservation strategy with public funding.

+The Heritage Trust of Nova Scotia and National Trust for Canada have also voiced concern, noting the church's architectural uniqueness as the tallest wooden church in North America and its endangered status.

+Community and Future Prospects

+The Sainte-Marie Héritage et Développement association emphasizes the church's value not just as a religious structure, but as a potential cultural and economic asset for the region, including tourism opportunities.

+ICOMOS Canada has recommended integrating the site into Canada’s national heritage strategy through Parks Canada and developing a sustainable conservation plan.